MCAT’s Impact on Medical School Success

-The MCAT is just one of the principal elements used when considering whether a person should be admitted into medical school.
+The MCAT is just one of the principal elements used when considering whether a person should be admitted to medical school.
 However, getting a high score doesn’t necessarily mean you’re on your way to becoming a great doctor.

 So, what are the factors that show how well a potential medical student may do as a medical student?
 Here are some stats.